MicrosoftDocs/customer-insights/ci-docs/data/dv-odata.md

 ### Web Personalization

 Sample queries to [personalize your website](real-time-web-personalization.md#personalize-your-customers-web-experience) based on the CookieId.
 The response returns both [known and unknown customers](customer-profiles.md#known-and-unknown-customers).
+The tables created for [web tracking and personalization](tables.md#real-time-web-personalization-tables-preview) are available in Dataverse.

 |Query type |Example  | Note  |
 |---------|---------|---------|